nojronatron/nojronatron.github.io/continuing-education/github-copilot.md

 ## MS Dev Labs Adventures with GitHub Copilot in VSCode

-These are notes from a livestream hosted by
+These are notes from a livestream hosted by:

-Olivia Guzzardo
+- Olivia Guzzardo
-Marc Baiza Tech Progm MSFT AI + ML
+- Marc Baiza Tech Progm MSFT AI + ML
-Abril DevTools at MSFT
+- Abril, DevTools at MSFT

 ### Copilot Adventures